mteachey/portfolio/README.md

 Melinda's Portfolio site

-Overview — This repor contains the files for my portfolio.
+Overview — This repo contains the files for my portfolio.
 They can best be viewed at https://mteachey.github.io/portfolio/ (for now)

 Installation instructions — None.